akauppi/GroundLevel-firebase-es/first/APPROACH.md

 Problems:

-- Our builds require not only Node 16, but also `bash` (and some other tools).
-We don't have the `firebase-ci-builder` image available, in Cloud Build.
+- <strike>Our builds require not only Node 16, but also `bash` (and some other tools).
+We don't have the `firebase-ci-builder` image available, in Cloud Build.</strike>

+   >This is likely no longer a problem.
+Could use DC without `version`..

 ## Current approach